Environment

 In each segment, we assess the internal and external business environment, identify the surrounding risks and opportunities, and formulate strategies for that business.

-Please scroll horizontally to look at table below.
+Please scroll horizontally to look at the table below.

 Segment | Risks | Opportunities | Strategies |